EchoesHastur/EchoesHastur.github.io/_posts/2019-03-29-Install-TensorFlow-GPU-by-Anaconda(conda install tensorflow-gpu).md

 ```
 After anaconda solve the environment, you just need to type in 'y' to confirm the installation.

-Anaconda will **automatically** install other libs and toolkits needed by tensorflow(e.g. CUDA, and cuDNN), so you have no need to worry about this.
+Anaconda will **automatically** install other libs and toolkits needed by tensorflow(e.g. CUDA, and cuDNN), so you have no need to worry about this.5
 --

 Type in `python` to enter the python environment.